 Understanding Turner Syndrome: Awareness, Support, and Lifelong Care

-Turner Syndrome Awareness Month: Supporting Women and Girls in Maryland
+Turner Syndrome Awareness Month: Supporting Women & Girls.

 February is Turner Syndrome Awareness Month, a time dedicated to increasing understanding of a genetic condition that affects thousands of women and girls across the United States.
 Greater awareness leads to earlier diagnosis, improved healthcare outcomes, and stronger community support systems.